taitulism/ajax-servant/README.md

   * set headers (which should be prepared somewhere)
   * send the data

 With today's js programming concepts, an ajax request will be triggered by a specific component or an app and not by the page itself (i.e some arbitrary code in the global scope).
-An ajax request has a master entity (e.g. a controller, an initiator, a parent or a boss) to trigger, abort, config and handle its responses.
+An ajax request has now a master entity (e.g. a controller, an initiator) to trigger, abort, config and handle its responses.
-A component will usually have just a couple of requests it uses to the same API, with the same methods (GET, POST...) and the only thing that changes is the payload (dynamic data).
+A component will usually have just a couple of requests it uses to the same API, with the same HTTP methods (GET, POST...) and the only thing that changes is the payload (dynamic data).

 An **Ajax Servant** instance is a pre-configured ajax request object that you configure once (i.e. in myConroller.init()) and use multiple times (i.e. in myController.addItem()), using the same XHR instance.